Arion distinctus

 Arion distinctus is a species of air-breathing land slug in the family Arionidae, sometimes known as the roundback slugs.
 It is a terrestrial pulmonate gastropod mollusc.
 Several vernacular names exist, but it is unclear if they are much in use: brown soil slug, common garden slug, darkface arion, Mabille's orange-soled slug, April slug.

 Taxonomic background

 Arion hortensis was described by Férussac in 1819.
 Only in the 1970s did the amateur malacologist Stella Davies discover that in Britain that name had been applied to three distinct species.
 Later the name Arion distinctus was used for the one of these species that Davies had provisionally called "form A".
-Mabille's original 1868 description of A. distinctus included details (coloration, date of collection) that tended to indicate this species rather than Arion hortensis s.s.
+Mabille's original 1868 description of A. distinctus included details (colouration, date of collection) that tended to indicate this species rather than Arion hortensis s.s.
 No type survived, so a neotype has been designated, collected from the same rough locality (near Sèvres, Paris).